More Transport Chaos and Campus Unrest in Hong Kong

 Local media reported that protesters had thrown objects and at least one petrol bomb onto train lines, forcing passengers to disembark and walk along the tracks.
 Barricades were also set up on major thoroughfares.
 Protesters hurled rocks at police, who responded with tear gas and rubber bullets.

 Tense standoffs took place at several stations, between frustrated commuters and squads of riot police conducting random bag searches and ID checks.
+At least one group of commuters was pepper sprayed.
 Many stations pulled down the shutters.

 Police reportedly entered the Polytechnic University campus, arresting one person and allegedly beating a student leader, while clashes broke out at City University and the Chinese University.
 The office of City University’s president was ransacked.
 Barricades were also set up on the road outside the enclave’s oldest seat of tertiary learning, Hong Kong University.